jrom876/Python_Person/README.md

 See: https://github.com/jrom876/Person_check for the latest C version.

-Since then (three weeks ago as of this writing) it has evolved into this ambitious project to create the frameworks for two Person-type text-file-to-database converters, with unit testing, written in both C and python, using sqlite3.
+Since then (three weeks ago as of this writing) the python version has evolved into this ambitious project which creates the framework for a Person-class .txt file to database converter with unit testing, using sqlite3.

 This is the current python version and it has: